KevinLiTian/Harvard_CS50_AI/0.Search/tictactoe/README.md

 ## Files

-The runner.py is used to initiate the pygame instance and it uses functions written in tictactoe.py as the logic for the AI.
-In tictactoe.py, the AI determines board state, possible actions, win conditions and using the Minimax Algorithm to make the optimal move at the current state of the game
+The `runner.py` is used to initiate the pygame instance and it uses functions written in `tictactoe.py` as the logic for the AI.
+In `tictactoe.py`, the AI determines board state, possible actions, win conditions and using the Minimax Algorithm to make the optimal move at the current state of the game

 ## How to Play

-Make sure _pygame_ is installed on your device, if not, use the command
+Make sure `pygame` is installed on your device, if not, use the command

 `pip install pygame`

-In the _tictactoe_ directory, run the command
+In the `tictactoe` directory, run the command

 `python runner.py`